thecodeassassin/influxdb.com/content/docs/v0.9/guides/writing_data.md

 There are many ways to write data into InfluxDB including the built-in HTTP API, client libraries, and integrations with external data sources such as Collectd.

 ## Writing data using the HTTP API
 The HTTP API is the primary means of putting data into InfluxDB.
 To write data simply send a `POST` to the endpoint `/write`.
-The body of the POST contains the destination database, retention policy, and time-series data you wish to store.
+The desitination database must be specified as a query parameter and the body of the POST must contain the retention policy and time-series data you wish to store.
 An example request sent to InfluxDB running on localhost, which writes a single point, is shown below.

 ```
 # Create your new database, this only needs to be done once.